vvaldersteins/ngx-svg/README.md

 ```
 containerId: Unique id for the svg container.
 Will be used for drawing the svg container.
 (MANDATORY)
 height: Height of the svg container.
 (OPTIONAL, Defaults to 200)
+showGrid: Indicator if grid image should be shown in the background of svg container.
+(OPTIONAL, Defaults to false)
+hoverable: Indicator if user should be able to see dot on hover, to capture coordinates.
+(OPTIONAL, Defaults to false)
+clickEvent: Is fired when click event happens on the hovered point element.
+Must have hoverable option enabled.
+(OUTPUT PARAMETER)
 ```

 # Elements